I am a:

 Are you a first-time user?
 You can create your own personalized OnLine account by registering here.

-About 1 in 8 women born today in the United States will get breast cancer at some point in their lives.
+About one in eight women born today in the United States will get breast cancer at some point in their lives.
 The good news is that many women can survive breast cancer if it's found and treated early.

 Equip yourself and share with your loved ones tools you can use to be proactive about your breast health.